PeterNdumia/Otaku/README.md

 ### Live Link

-At the moment the application is not deployed.
+The link to the app is https://otaku-anime.herokuapp.com/

 ## Built with

 - React Js
 - CSS
 - Ruby
+- Postgresql

 ## Technologies
-- Vercel
 - Heroku
 - Rails